polkadot-developers/polkadot-docs/develop/toolkit/api-libraries/polkadot-js-sdk.md

     yarn add @polkadot/api
     ```

-This command installs the latest stable release, which supports any Polkadot SDK-based chain
+This command installs the latest stable release, which supports any Polkadot SDK-based chain.

 !!!note
     For more installation details, refer to the [Installation](https://polkadot.js.org/docs/api/start/install/){target=\_blank} section in the official Polkadot.js API documentation.